PDF preview not available in this browser.

-Health communication researcher interested in how message design, media environments, and social context shape health beliefs, decisions, and behavior.
+Health communication researcher interested in how message design, media environments, and social context shape health decisions and behavior.
 I generally collaborate on interdisciplinary health research, including but not limited to cancer communication, social support, health behavior, and patient-provider interactions.

 Ama Gyesiwaa Quansah